Miaadrajabi/IsoSocket/README.md

-# IsoSocket
+# iso8583TCPSocket

-A lightweight, high-performance TCP socket library for Android with support for both blocking and non-blocking I/O, TLS encryption, and automatic reconnection.
+A lightweight, high-performance ISO-8583 TCP socket library for Android with support for both blocking and non-blocking I/O, TLS encryption, and automatic reconnection.

 ## Features